 If an applicant is denied due to information in the criminal background check, the PHA will offer the applicant an informal conference with someone who did not make or approve the decision to deny.
 If, after the informal conference, the applicant is still determined to be ineligible, the PHA will notify the applicant of the PHA's intent to deny, and the family will be offered an informal hearing with the Associate Director or Director of Leased Housing.
-If the applicant is still determined to be ineligible, the applicant is still determined to be ineligible, the purce form the applicant will be notified of the decision and their right to file a complaint/grievance form pursuant to the grievance process.
+If the applicant is still determined to be ineligible, the applicant is still determined to be ineligible, the purchase the applicant is still determined to be ineligible, the applicant is still determined to be ineligible, the applicant will be notified of the decision and their right to file a complaint/grievance form pursuant to the grievance process.